Overview

 In Concierge, users will be given the feature of tracking the expenditure of each individual

 guest, in order to facilitate checkout charges.
-Hence, the three classes, Expenses
+Hence, the three classes, Expenses, Expense

 Current Implementation